Lendu (state constituency)

 Lendu is a state constituency in Malacca, Malaysia, that has been represented in the Malacca State Legislative Assembly.

 The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Malacca State Legislative Assembly under the first-past-the-post voting system.
-Since 2013, the State Assemblyman for Lendu is Sulaiman Md Ali from United Malays National Organisation (UMNO) which is part of the state's ruling coalition, Barisan Nasional (BN).
+Since 2013, the State Assemblyman for Lendu was Sulaiman Md Ali from United Malays National Organisation (UMNO) which is part of the state's ruling coalition, Barisan Nasional (BN).

 Definition

 The Lendu constituency contains the polling districts of Pekan Masjid Tanah, Durian Daun, Sungai Baru Hulu and Pekan Lendu.

 History

 Polling districts

 According to the gazette issued on 31 October 2022, the Lendu constituency has a total of 4 polling districts.